 Set weekly limits

 Traders are often told to set limits on how much money they are willing to risk on a trade, but seldom are traders recommended to limit how often they trade.
-Limiting your number of trades forces you to focus on making one good, profitable trade a week rather than spending hours on trades that go nowhere.
+Limiting your number of trades forces you to focus on making one good, trade with payouts per week rather than spending hours on trades that go nowhere.
 In other words, restricting how much you trade teaches you to be more selective in your entries, which in turn helps prevent overtrading.
 Trading less often can be more beneficial than you might think.